Why Film in Hungary?

 - Guaranteed sunshine

-- Beach and water filming
+- Lake Balaton and water filming

 - Peak tourist season